330 Fifth Avenue, 9th Floor

-A Bachelor’s degree AND one year experience as a professional advocate or service provider in the field of rehabilitation, developmental disabilities, or mental health.
+A Bachelor’s degree AND two years experience as a professional advocate or service provider in the field of rehabilitation, developmental disabilities, or mental health.

-Duties Description The New York State Office of Mental Health (OMH) is recruiting to fill one Advocacy Specialist 1, G-14, position in the Office of Advocacy and Peer Support Services (OAPSS) to work as a Regional Advocacy Specialist assigned to the New York City Field Office.
+Duties Description The New York State Office of Mental Health (OMH) is recruiting to fill one Advocacy Specialist 2 position in the Office of Advocacy and Peer Support Services (OAPSS) to work as a Regional Advocacy Specialist assigned to the New York City Field Office.
 OAPSS works to ensure the inclusion of recipient perspectives into OMH policy making, planning, program development, and evaluation.
-The Advocacy Specialist 1 works to promote awareness of recovery, self-help and empowerment, and the inclusion of people who are current and former users of mental health services into all areas of the mental health system.
-The incumbent serves at a Statewide level and will function as a Regional Advocate, interacting and collaborating with the Field Office staff, Central Office staff, and local mental health providers to deliver technical assistance, oversight, and training to State and local mental health programs Statewide.
+Specifically, the incumbent will work to promote awareness of recovery, self-help, and empowerment, and the inclusion of people who are current and former users of mental health services into all areas of the mental health system.
+The incumbent serves at a Statewide level and functions as a Regional Advocate, interacting and collaborating with the Field Office staff, Central Office staff, and local mental health providers to deliver technical assistance, oversight, and training to State and local mental health programs Statewide.

 Specific duties include, but are not limited to, the following: